saupur93/vghfoundation/README.md

 # TODO
 - ask about footer donation CTA functionality throughout
     - does it relate to theme, is it per page, or global?
+- single news page with featured images, but not a nice big image and different field
+- question about latest header? sticky? or category?

 Home
 - try to adjust the sizing of the laptop view of Themes area